aws-samples/busy-engineers-encryption-sdk/docs/exercises/1-kms_encryption.rst

         twice on the same buffer, you'll get an empty array as the second result.

-        The KMS Client API uses ``ByteBuffer`` for all plaintext and ciphertext inputs and outputs, so you'll need to be comfortable converting between the two.
+        The KMS Client API uses ``ByteBuffer`` for all plaintext and ciphertext inputs and outputs, so keep this conversion pattern in mind as you work through the exercises.

     .. group-tab:: Python